GENERATE 2018 // UNDERSTANDING ABLEISM + ACCESS

 Everyday discrimination and how it can be avoided

-Hear from Jax Jacki Brown and Susan Doel about the myths surrounding ableism and how combating ableism paves the way for universal access and design-based thinking.
+Jax Jacki Brown and Amy McMurtrie will discuss the myths surrounding ableism and how combating ableism paves the way for universal access and design-based thinking.

 VENUE: FCAC Jack Kennedy Room